Heterophily-Aware Graph Attention Network

 \section{Heterophily-Aware Graph Attention Network}

+The heterophily-aware attention scheme proposed in \cref{sec-attention} can adaptively assign weights based on the given edge heterophily, thereby addressing the heterophily issue.
+Unfortunately, in real-world node classification tasks, the edge heterophily with respect to node labels cannot be directly computed when the majority of node labels are unavailable, especially in semi-supervised settings.

-This section presents our proposed Heterophily-Aware Graph Attention Network (HA-GAT), by fully exploring and utilizing the local distribution as underlying heterophily.
-Then, we compare our HA-GAT with typical attention-based GNNs and discuss its connections to the existing GNNs for a deeper understanding.
-A detailed illustration of our HA-GAT is presented in Fig. \ref{fig-framework}.
-Note that the complexity analysis is provided in Appendix \ref{appendix-complexity}.
+To address this challenge, this section introduces a Heterophily-Aware Graph Attention Network (HA-GAT) that fully explores and utilizes the local distribution as underlying heterophily.
+Subsequently, we compare our HA-GAT with typical attention-based GNNs and elucidate its connections to existing GNNs, for a deeper understanding.
+A comprehensive illustration of our HA-GAT is provided in \cref{fig-framework}.